destiny301/dpr/README.md

 2. For Patch-Refiner module, please refer to [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).

-## Data
+## Simple Start
-Prepare the data as the following structure:
+1. Prepare the data as the following structure:
 ```shell
 root/
 ├──images/